Food Allergies Specialist

 What Are Food Allergies?

-Food allergies are allergic reactions to specific foods.
-Some of the most common food allergies include peanut, tree nut, shellfish, egg and dairy allergies.
+These allergies are allergic reactions to specific foods.
+Some of the most common include peanut, tree nut, shellfish, egg and dairy allergies.

 When a patient with a food allergy eats food they’re allergic to; their immune system misidentifies the food as an invasive threat and tries to fight it.
 To try and rid the body of the perceived threat, the immune system may cause any number of allergy symptoms.
 These symptoms can be mild, such as a few hives, or severe, including anaphylactic shock.